Egungun: Egungun ensembles

 To make the costume beautiful, and thus powerful, the lappets are decorated with patchwork patterns, braids, sequins, tassels, and amulets.
 The amulets hold medicinal preparations which have performative power (ase), providing protection against enemies at a time when the transformed person is vulnerable.
 The main protective amulets, however, are on the inside of the costume, not the outside.
 Metallic objects are also sewn onto the garment.
-These catch the light as the wearer moves, creating flashes that suggest connection to the spirit world, orun.
+These catch the light as the wearer moves, creating flashes that suggest connection to the spirit world, Orun.

 The multiple hidden and visible layers of fabric used to create an Egungun costume signify the sacred and the worldly, respectively.
 The layers, used in combination, suggest the reunion of the departed and the living.

 An ensemble is repaired and refurbished for use year after year, with layers of new lappets and amulets added to express remembrance and honour.
 Through divination, however, an ancestor might request a new costume altogether.
 The owner and the patron, the priest of divination, the tailor, the herbalist who prepares the packets of medicines, and the entire lineage collaborate in creating the ensemble.
 Depending upon its wealth, a family may own several types of Egungun costumes, which may represent specific or collective ancestors of the lineage.

 The Egungun ensemble acts as the medium for the masker's transformation into his ancestors.
 An Egungun society is composed of men and women whose lineages have the right to present the masquerade.
 Men do the masking.
 Women never wear the costume, although they participate in the chorus that sings the oriki praise poems and histories of the families.
 Elder women of high title also perform invocations, prayers, and offerings.
-At annual festivals, each of the numerous lineages is given a separate day to perform.
+At annual festivals, each of the numerous lineages are given a separate day to perform.
 The masker is kept at a distance from the surrounding crowd with the help of attendants dressed in masquerade costumes of different types.
 After all the Egungun have danced, the ensembles are stored until the next performance.